foreversunyao/kafka-sniffer/README.md

 import socket, sys
 import getopt
 import array
-from struct import *
+import struct
 ```

 # Limit
 Right now only support Apache Kafka Version < 0.11.0.1, because since Kafka 0.11.0.1 there is a big change to message format, like support transaction and so on.

 # Todo
-Will add support to Kafka > 0.11.0.1
+Will add support to Kafka >= 0.11.0.1

 # Related
 [Apache Kafka Protocol](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol)